The Surprising Causes & Cures Of Brittle Nails

 Our hands and nails experience a lot of trauma and stress in our everyday activities, so we must be kinder to them if we want them to look their best.
 In the drier and cold seasons, we should adopt a habitual routine of applying moisture to our hands to make sure the nails don’t dry out and flake.

-Cel’s 100% cruelty-free and hypoallergenic Nail Formula is perfect for rehydrating weak and brittle nails.
+Cel’s 100% cruelty-free and hypoallergenic Nail Repair Pen is perfect for rehydrating weak and brittle nails.
 Infused with Panax Ginseng Root, this formula can nourish and hydrate the cuticles, enhance skin elasticity and strength, and protect against further damage.

 The inclusion of Safflower Extract in the formula means that cuticles will feel rejuvenated and restored as the anti-inflammatory and antioxidant properties of Safflower promote healthy skin healing and eliminates free-radical damage.
-Simply use the specialized applicator to spread the Nail Formula evenly onto either fingernails or toenails and massage lightly for a few seconds until absorbed.
+Simply use the specialised applicator to spread the Nail Repair Pen evenly onto either fingernails or toenails and massage lightly for a few seconds until absorbed.

 Peeling Nails?
 Don't Flick The Flake